lucasprabel/draft-cfrg-suf-hybrid-sigs/draft-prabel-suf-hybrid-sigs-00.md

 In the computation of the message representative:
 - `Prefix` is the byte encoding of the string "SUFHybridSignature2025", which in hexadecimal is "5355464879627269645369676E617475726532303235".
-- `Label`: a specific label which is specific to the particular component algorithms being used.
+- `Label`: a label which is specific to the particular component algorithms being used.
 - `len(ctx)`: a single byte representing the length of `ctx`.
 - `ctx`: the context bytes.
 - `PH(m)`: the hash of the message to be signed.